A Practical Guide to Legal Aid

 If your human rights are breached or you are treated unfairly, there should be a legal remedy to put the matter right or to provide compensation for the mistreatment.
 Not only does this provide justice for you as the victim, in some cases it also deters the perpetrator from acting in the same way again.
 The right to a fair trial is considered so important that it is included in the Human Rights Act 1998.

 Having a fair trial often includes being properly represented by a qualified individual.
 If someone is unable to afford representation, this can adversely affect their right to a fair trial.
-Access to justice must be meaningful and practical, not simply theoretical.
-This means that it is not enough that the court is there, individuals must be able to properly make their case.
+For access to justice to be meaningful and practical, and not simply theoretical, individuals must be able to properly make their case to court.

-Without the provision of legal aid, the most vulnerable people would not be able to make complex legal arguments explaining how their rights have been violated or they have been unfairly treated.
+Without access to specialist lawyers through the provision of legal aid, the most vulnerable people would not be able to make complex legal arguments explaining how their rights have been violated or they have been unfairly treated.

 Who is eligible for legal aid?